 Teaching children basic budgeting skills is absolutely core and pocket money is a great way of doing so.
 Sit down with them and talk about how they want to spend their money.
 Blow it all on candy every week at the shop down the street?
 Fine, if they want to.
 Save up for a special game or electronic gadget?
 No problem.
 The point where, even as adults, we can trip up is in somehow assuming we can do both.

 Money in the digital age

 A generation ago, money management was all about what’s in your wallet or in the bank.
 The digital era has brought about more choices but also a great deal more complication.
 Kids are digitally savvy as they have been born into the internet age, and as they grow up, they will be spending money without ever seeing it, using phone apps, digital wallets and the like.
 Trying to get your head around this modern technology can sometimes seem complicated, even as an adult.
-This being the case, you may want digital wallets explained to you in an easy to comprehend manner online before you attempt to teach your children about them.

 *This is a collaborative post.
 All views and opinions are mine.